cafeduke/cafeduke.github.io/_posts/deeplearning/rnn/2018-10-16-word-representation.md

 ## Word2Vec

 Word2Vec is an algorithm to train a model to perform language modeling and learning word embeddings.
-However, the primary purpose of this algorithm is to learn word embeddings (not concerned about accuracy of the model in language modeling).
+However, the primary purpose of this algorithm is to learn word embeddings (not concerned about accuracy of the model during language modeling).
 The supervised learning problem that is being solved here is to predict the target given the context.

 ### Working

-- Choose a random context ($$c = $$  input word)
+- Choose a random context ($$c = $$  input word).
 - Choose a random, but nearby (1-5 words before/after context)  as  target ($$t =$$ word to be predicted).
 - Calculate the softmax probability vector (probabilities must add up to 1) as follows.

-### Softmax Classifier
+### Cost function

 $$
 Softmax \ Probability(t|c) = \frac{ e^{w_t^T \ e_c} }{ \Sigma_{j=1}^{10K} e^{w_j^T \ e_c} }